meliopolis/chainhopper-sdk/README.md

 console.log(migrationResponse);
 // this will look like the following
 {
+  // source chain params (mostly as a confirmation)
   sourceProtocol: Protocol.UniswapV3,
   sourcePosition: Position, // from @uniswap/v3-sdk
   sourceTokenId: 1806423n,
+  sourceChainId: 8453,
   owner: '0x4bD047CA72fa05F0B89ad08FE5Ba5ccdC07DFFBF',

+  // destination chain
   destProtocol: Protocol.UniswapV4,
   destPosition: Position, // from @uniswap/v4-sdk (note it's a Uniswap v4 position)
   destChainId: 130,

+  // messages
   migratorMessage: '0x...', // message sent to the migrator on the source chain
   settlerMessage: '0x...', // useful to simulate settler receiving message from the bridge

+  // slippage calcs that can be used to give messages to the user
   slippageCalcs: {
     swapAmountInMilliBps: 40_000_000, // amount of WETH to be swapped on destination chain
     mintAmount0Min: 84393483n, // min amount of token0 after minting on destination chain